-The marginal land available for biomass production for bioenergy purposes, calculated after implementation of the proper elimination criteria (protected areas, specific land uses and slope steepness), is depicted in Fig. 8.
+The marginal land available for biomass production for bioenergy purposes, calculated after implementation of the proper elimination criteria (protected areas, specific land uses, and slope steepness), is depicted in Fig. 8.
 The area of the sites with marginal soil conditions available for biomass production is approximately 58.2 Mha.
 This figure represents 10.5 % of the overall area of Europe and 22.6 % of the overall marginal land in the region.
-With this area size previous estimates of current land potentials for bioenergy production in Europe are clearly exceeded.
+With this area size, previous estimates of current land potentials for bioenergy production in Europe are clearly exceeded.
 Kluts et al. (2017) gave an overview on such studies.
 According to them, the minimum area of land currently available in Europe for bioenergy production was estimated as being clearly below 10 Mha.
 The maximum number was 30 Mha.
-The here presented approach only estimates the potential availability of land with poor or very poor soil quality which is considered not to be suitable for conventional agriculture.
-It must be assumed that an unknown proportion of this area is most probably also unsuitable for biomass production due to extreme site conditions.
+The approach presented here only estimates the potential availability of land with poor or very poor soil quality which is considered to be unsuitable

+1Albania, Andorra, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, FYROM, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and Ukraine for conventional agriculture.
+It must be assumed that an unknown proportion of this area is most probably unsuitable for biomass production due to extreme site conditions.
 Thus, minimum soil quality for sustainable use of marginal lands has to be defined in future steps.
 For this purpose it will be necessary to further investigate the relationship between soil quality and biomass yield more precisely.

-1 Albania, Andorra, Austria, Belgium, Bosnia Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, FYROM, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, Ukraine

-The countries with the greatest ratio of marginal lands in relation to their overall area (>20 %) are in descending order: San Marino, Albania, Portugal, Italy, Lithuania and Norway (Fig. 9).
-The corresponding percentages for the countries with SEEMLA case study sites are 14.6 % (1.9 Mha) for Greece and 9.4 % (3.3 Mha) for Germany, while for Ukraine these figures could not be calculated due to the lack of geospatial data regarding the availability of marginal land for biomass production in the country.
+The countries with the highest percentages of marginal lands in relation to their overall area (>20%) are in descending order: San Marino, Albania, Portugal, Italy, Lithuania, and Norway (Fig. 9).
+The corresponding percentages for the countries with SEEMLA case study sites are 14.6% (1.9 Mha) for Greece and 9.4% (3.3 Mha) for Germany, while for Ukraine these figures could not be calculated due to the lack of geospatial data regarding the availability of marginal land for biomass production in the country.

 According to the SQR methodology, land marginality can be attributed either to unfavourable soil substrates or to the influence of specific hazard indicators.
-The GIS analysis showed that poor soil conditions, not influenced by any hazard indicator of the SQR system, account for 34 % (19.7 Mha) of marginal lands available for biomass production in Europe, whereas areas with marginality owed to one or more hazard indicators account for the remaining 66 % (38.6 Mha) (Fig. 10).
+The GIS analysis showed that poor soil conditions, not influenced by any hazard indicator of the SQR system, account for 34 % (19.7 Mha) of marginal lands available for biomass production in Europe, whereas areas with marginality owing to one or more hazard indicators account for the remaining 66 % (38.6 Mha; Fig. 10).
 Generic soil parameters are jointly considered in the calculation of the SQR value as the weighted sum of the basic indicators, with values below 13 to indicate land marginality (1.03 Mha).
-In case of missing values for any of the basic indicators the SQR score is not calculated, ensuring that all basic indicators are taken into account.
+In the case of missing values for any of the basic indicators the SQR score is not calculated, ensuring that all basic indicators are taken into account.